MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/index.md

 ## Connect with Azure Data Factory (ADF)

-Follow the steps in the [Connecting Insights to Azure Data Factory (ADF)](connecting-insights-to-azure-data-factory.md) guide.
+Follow the steps in the [Connecting Azure Data Factory (ADF) to Insights](connecting-azure-data-factory-to-insights.md) guide.

 ## Connect with Grafana

-Follow the steps in the [Connecting Insights to Grafana](connecting-insights-to-grafana.md) guide.
+Follow the steps in the [Connecting Grafana to Insights](connecting-grafana-to-insights.md) guide.

 ## Connect with Python

-Follow the steps in the [Connecting Insights to Python](connecting-insights-to-python.md) guide.
+Follow the steps in the [Connecting Python to Insights](connecting-python-to-insights.md) guide.